Local Government by-elections

 A voter may recommend multiple candidates, but may only support one candidate with one recommendation; any further recommendations are invalid.
 A recommendation cannot be withdrawn.

-- on public transport,
+- On public transportation,

-- in higher education and public education institutions,
+- In higher education and public education institutions,

 Recommendations collected in violation of the recommendation rules are invalid!